Why is this medication prescribed?

 The dose should be applied when you lie down to go to bed.
-The drug works best if you do not get up again after applying it except to wash your hands.
-You may wish to wear a sanitary napkin while using the vaginal cream or tablets to protect your clothing against stains.
-Do not use a tampon because it will absorb the drug.
-Do not douche unless your doctor tells you to do so.
+It works best if you do not get up again after applying it except to wash your hands.
+You may wish to wear a sanitary napkin while using the vaginal cream to protect your clothing against stains.
+Continue using clotrimazole vaginal cream even if you get your period during treatment.

 What special precautions should I follow?

 - tell your doctor and pharmacist if you are allergic to clotrimazole, any other medications, or any of the ingredients in clotrimazole vaginal cream.
 Ask your pharmacist for a list of the ingredients.